ax-vasquez/zenko-cloudserver-demo/README.md

 ## Why use this?

 It's effectively a free playground where you can learn and experiment with S3 without incurring expenses from AWS.
-Since you host the instance yourself, the only limitation is your data storage limits.
+Since you host the instance yourself, the only limitation is your data storage capacity.

 ## First-time setup